rcazzara/seldovia/_people/Logger_Jack_Hopkins_Plumas_County.md

 a homemade loader made from an old logging arch on tracks.
 A logging truck trailer reach was welded to the arch to make an extended boom.
-With arch and extended boom hooked up to the back of a Cat, the cable on the Cat’s Hyster winch drum was run up the arch and boom.
+With arch and extended boom hooked up to the back of a Cat, the cable on the Catâ€™s Hyster winch drum was run up the arch and boom.
 On the end of the cable was a sling with a set of end hooks.
 It was similar to the older A-frame loading systems.